Best Next.js Landing Page Templates 2026

 Performance.
 Your landing page should score 90+ on Lighthouse mobile.
 That means optimized images, minimal JavaScript, and proper font loading.
 If the template ships with 500KB of unused CSS, that's a red flag.

 Mobile-first design.
 Over 60% of web traffic comes from phones.
-Your template needs to look great on a 375px screen, not just on the 1440px Figma artboard.
+Your template needs to look great on a 375px screen, not just on a 1440px desktop preview.
 Check that navigation, hero sections, and CTAs all work with touch.

 Accessibility.
 Can someone navigate your landing page with a keyboard?
 Does the contrast pass WCAG AA?
 A surprising number of templates fail these basics, which means you're excluding visitors and risking compliance issues.